 The DCNR Bureau of Forestry partners with Penn State Extension to

-offer information on management of woodlands.
+offer information about management of woodlands.

-The Extension's extensive research
+The extension’s extensive research

 knowledge is made available to the public in publications, fact sheets, and

 workshops.
 It also organizes the biennial state wide Woodland Owners